 A 21st century Cyber Letter of Marque would not grant U.S. Corporations (private entities whether public or privately held) the right to capture a prize.
 However, a Cyber Letter of Marque would permit the right of self-defense outside of a corporation’s network borders.
 Currently, U.S. Corporations protect and defend their network only after penetration by the bad actor – not the preferred position for defense.
 The strategic advantage and likelihood for success have clearly passed to the bad actor.
 A Cyber Letter of Marque would permit (vetted, trained, and bonded) American businesses to watch outside its network to look for pre-attack indicators and when attacked respond beyond the network borders.
 A cyber letter of marque provides a mechanism to facilitate a more robust and effective cyber defense for U.S. Corporations.

 Given the inherent complexity of detecting nefarious cyber activities, no one specific level of internet provider or corporate user can singlehandedly deploy a Cyber Letter of Marque.
-Combating cyber threats requires custom tailored Cyber Letters of Marque with applicable authorities specific to the unique response possibilities for each entity involved in the transfer of internet data to respond and repel attacks and determine origin.
+Combating cyber threats requires custom-tailored Cyber Letters of Marque with applicable authorities specific to the unique response possibilities for each entity involved in the transfer of internet data to respond and repel attacks and determine origin.
 Cyber Letter of Marque authorities would be tailored to each recipient and only after careful consideration of the strategic consequences and capabilities of the Cyber Letter of Marque holder.
-Robust communications between the layers of internet operators, and corporate end users, with unique authorities at each layer create opportunities for collective cyber response actions and reducing the unchallenged volume of cyber intrusions and attempted intrusions before an attack gains momentum.
+Robust communications between the layers of internet operators, and corporate end users, with unique authorities at each layer create opportunities for collective cyber response actions and reduce the unchallenged volume of cyber intrusions and attempted intrusions before an attack gains momentum.

 However, just giving U.S. Corporations expanded authorities will not solve the relentless volume of hackers.
 Nor can a sole government solution protect everyone on the internet.
 A whole of Nation solution is required.
 Department of Homeland Security (DHS): National Cyber Security and Communications Integration Center (NCCIC), “[s]trives for a safer, strong Internet for all Americans by responding to major incidents, analyzing threats, and exchanging critical cybersecurity information with trusted partners around the world.”
 However, “major incidents” are not the norm.
 Gray zone cyber incidents are the norm and providing measurable success for our adversaries and billions of dollars in domestic damages.
 DHS announced a new center to be known as the National Risk Management Center and will provide a centralized home where firms (likely critical infrastructure) can turn for cybersecurity solutions.
 A cyber drill dubbed “Jack Voltaic 2.0” was conducted in Houston, Texas in July 2018.
 The exercise demonstrated gaps in operational and legal authorities.
 The Chief Technology Officer at the Houston Police Department said: “The assumption is that [the Department of Homeland Security] will be there, but that’s not entirely the case.”
 Readiness teams sent by the DHS National Cybersecurity and National Communications Integration Center, “…can give advice, but not a lot.”
 Bell said.
 If Cyber Letter of Marque holders are to be truly successful and change the paradigm of the gray zone, both private sector and government need to establish persistent/enduring approach to countering gray zone cyber incidents.
 By expanding the National Risk Management Center to support Cyber Letter of Marque holders in a Cyber Fusion Center, connects stakeholders in real time facilitating synchronization of efforts and effects.

 Liaisons: Private sector participants issued a Cyber Letter of Marque will assign cleared representatives who will be physically located in a Cyber Fusion Center as liaisons who have instantaneous reach back with the Corporate Network Operations Team.
 Similarly, Tier Three (discussed below) Federal Agencies and other relevant Federal and State Agencies will also have liaisons with reach back capabilities to Law Enforcement and U.S. Military cyber operators and other government resources.
 Co-locating representatives permits real time connection to the whole of Government with the private sector.
 Now when gray zone cyber incidents are initially detected, all relevant parties are seeing the response action in real time.
 Participating members of the Intelligence Community and Law Enforcement will inject relevant information that could facilitate the response action.
 If the attack is multi-pronged, other relevant agencies and private sector participants response time is significantly reduced.
-The whole of government and private sector cannot effectively work together after a cyber incident has started.
+The whole government and private sector cannot effectively work together after a cyber incident has started.
 However, if private sector and relevant government agencies work together in a fusion center 24/7/365 and participate in joint exercises to test workflows, then a truly efficient nexus can be created to rebuff gray zone attacks.

 Paris Declaration: In 1856, Britain, France, and other world powers met in France to discuss concerns arising from wartime maritime law.
-In response to the United States’ and others’ effective use of privateers the Paris Declaration of 1856 was a document attempting to ban privateering.
+In response to the United States’ and others’ effective use of privateers, the Paris Declaration of 1856 was a document attempting to ban privateering.
 However, the United States refused to sign the agreement.
 The Paris Declaration states that it is not a universal ban on privateering and only applicable to signatory nations at war with other signatory nations, [emphasis added] and does not have the authority to police the actions of non-signatories.
 Accordingly, the plain language of the document does not apply to the United States.
 “Additionally, the Declaration clearly pertains and limits itself to maritime law.
 Since a cyber letter of marque regime is not grounded in maritime law and letters of marque are specifically authorized in the United States Constitution, it is permissible under international law, Paris Declaration notwithstanding, to issue cyber letters of marque.”

 Deployment of Cyber Letters of Marque

 Congress holds the power to issue Letters of Marque under the United States Constitution.
 That authority could be delegated to the Department of Commerce or other appropriate agency to issue Cyber Letters of Marque.
 Prior to issuing a Letter of Marque, a Cyber Letter of Marque Program would be developed for U.S. Corporations to apply and participate.
 The enrollment would be voluntary and participation costs borne by the U.S Corporation.
 After successfully completing training, the private sector employees would receive certification by U.S. Cyber Command and Federal Law enforcement.
-Upon certification, corporate employees will participate in (sector specific) exercises that require the skills they have learned to be deployed in a safe training environment.
+Upon certification, corporate employees will participate in (sector-specific) exercises that require the skills they have learned to be deployed in a safe training environment.
 After completion of the program, a Letter of Marque for Active Cyber Defense would be issued to the U.S. Corporation.
 The Letter of Marque would detail specific authorities and any limitations.

 Participating private sector employees would be in two tiers: One tier using unclassified tools and techniques, and tier two using higher level cyber tools requiring a Department of Defense security clearance.